 For 9th grade students

-In Izieu, the pupils discover the site (house and exhibition) then, in a workshop, become aware of the diversity of the Jewish populations of Europe before, during and after the Second World War.
+In Izieu, students discover the site (house and exhibition) then, in a workshop, become aware of the diversity of the Jewish populations of Europe before, during and after the Second World War.
 They work directly on the archives documenting the journeys of the families of the children of Izieu.
-At the Shoah Memorial, they follow a visit focused on the fate of children extended by a study of filmed testimony.
+At the Shoah Memorial, they follow a visit focused on the fate of children, extended by a study of filmed testimonies.

-In Izieu, students discover archives of the resounding Barbie trial and then try to evaluate its impact, both locally and nationally.
-At the Shoah Memorial, students address the issue of memory construction, particularly through the archives, the Wall of Names and the last room of the museum dedicated to the memory of the Shoah.
+In Izieu, students discover archives of the successful Barbie trial and then try to assess its impact, both locally and nationally.
+At the Shoah Memorial, students address the issue of memory construction, notably through the archives, the Wall of Names and the last room of the museum dedicated to the memory of the Shoah.

 Duration: